 Lee Mercer.
-Vice-President (Silverton, Small Business, Main Street Alliance of Oregon)
+President (Silverton, Small Business, Main Street Alliance of Oregon)

 Lee is currently on the executive team (and former director) of the Main Street Alliance of Oregon.
 For the previous 11 years he did legislative advocacy, outreach and education on poverty, hunger and economic issues with Oregon Center for Public Policy and Second Harvest Food Bank of Santa Cruz County (California).
 He co-chaired the California Hunger Action Coalition and was part of the leadership team of the Human Services Coalition of Oregon.
 At OCPP he staffed Oregonians for Working Families, a coalition to increase the state Earned Income Tax Credit.
 Before entering the non-profit world, Lee was a small business owner for 20 years operating art and independent motion picture theaters in California and Nevada.
 He is also a free-lance writer and has done video and film production.

 Steve Hawks, Vice-president (Warrenton, American Federation of State, County, and Municipal Employees (AFSCME), Northwest region.)

 Steve is a nearly life-long resident of Warrenton, Clatsop County where he works for North West Senior & Disability Services as an elder abuse investigator.
 He deeply supports single payer health care financing through his appointment as chair of the AFSCME Council 75 Health Care Committee.
 His other union activities include support for Oregon Strong Voice and voting membership on AFSCME Council 75’s Political Action Committee.
 In addition, Steve is active in his church and local politics and has served for six years on the City of Warrenton Planning Commission.

 Mark Lindgren, Secretary: (Corvallis, HCAO, Small Business, Valley).